5 Things You Can Do Now to Reduce Business Travel Costs

 Utilizing corporate credit cards also allows you, the company, to build up loyalty points that can be turned in to tickets for future travellers.
 Not a bad deal!

-Encourage carpooling wherever possible and enroll in car rental loyalty programs
+5. Encourage carpooling wherever possible and enrol in car rental loyalty programs

 Even employees travelling close to home can have an impact by carpooling to meetings nearby which will cut down on reported mileage.
 Also, when several employees are travelling further away, sharing a rental car will also save significant dollars.
 Do not forget the loyalty programs which can accumulate useful perks, such as free days or upgrades.